beyimjan/shell-whiz/README.md

 ## All features

 - **Command suggestions:** It suggests shell commands based on your input.
-For example, if you want to know the timestamp of a file, you can run `?? what is the timestamp of file.txt` and it will suggest `stat -c %y file.txt`, which will print the last modification time of the file.
+For example, if you want to know the timestamp of a file, `?? what is the timestamp of file.txt` will suggest `stat -c %y file.txt`, which will print the last modification time of the file.
 - **Command explanations:** It will try to explain, piece by piece, what the suggested command will do, so you can learn new things about your shell and the commands you use.
 - **Revisions:** If the suggested command is not quite what you want, you can ask for a revision.
 Another way to use this feature is to start with a simple query and iteratively create a complex command by defining the details.
 - **Customization:** You can tweak the behavior of Shell Whiz using command line arguments.
 For example, you can set PowerShell as your shell, disable automatic explanations, or use any [Chat Completions](https://platform.openai.com/docs/api-reference/chat) model instead of the default `gpt-3.5-turbo-1106` model.